 The immature seedpods are also used for their mucilage properties to thicken sauces, curries, soups and stews, including the famous Gumbo stews of Louisiana, in the southern United States.
 They are an essential ingredient in steamed seafood dishes in the West Indies and are found for sale as a fried chip or crisp snack food in India and Southeast Asia.

-The seed from seedpods left to mature and dry on the plant can be pressed to extract an edible oil, or can be ground into a flour that is rich in fibre, protein (around 22% of their dry weight) and fats.
-Seed oil content ranges from 15 to 22% of dry weight and the expressed oil is a greenish-yellow with an agreeable flavour and aroma.
-The mature seed also make a good poultry feed.
+The seed from seedpods left to mature and dry on the plant can be pressed to extract an edible oil, or can be ground into a flour that is rich in fibre, fats and protein (around 22% of the seed dry weight).
+Seed oil content ranges from 15 to 22% of the seed dry weight, with the expressed oil being greenish-yellow with an agreeable flavour and aroma.
+The mature seed also makes a excellent poultry feed.

 The young seedpods are high in fibre as well as having good levels of Vitamin C (Ascorbic acid) and some Folate.

-Grows well as an annual in sub-humid to humid subtropical and tropical climates, generally in areas with annual lows of 12 to 25 °C, annual highs of 23 to 35 °C and annual rainfall of 600 to 2700 mm.
+Okra is grown as an annual in warm temperate, subtropical and tropical climates, generally areas with annual lows of 10 to 25 °C, annual highs of 20 to 37 °C and annual rainfall of 500 to 3000 mm.